stellar-deprecated/docs/guides/exchange.md

 For every payment received by the base account, you must:<br>
--check the memo field to determine which user sent the deposit.<br>
+ - check the memo field to determine which user sent the deposit.<br>
--record the cursor in the `StellarCursor` table so you can resume payment processing where you left off.<br>
+ - record the cursor in the `StellarCursor` table so you can resume payment processing where you left off.<br>
--credit the user's account in the DB with the number of XLM they sent to deposit.
+ - credit the user's account in the DB with the number of XLM they sent to deposit.

 So, you pass this function as the `onmessage` option when you stream payments: